 The nutrition elective is available to second and third year pediatric gastroenterology fellows.
-It is a four-week program divided between Children’s at Egleston and Children's Specialty Services.
+It is a four-week program divided between Children’s at Egleston and Children's Physician Group.

 Goals and Objectives

 - Know how to assess nutritional status by anthropometrics, balance studies, body composition analysis and measurement of energy expenditure

 - Recognize the clinical and biochemical manifestations of nutrient deficiencies and nutrient excess

 - Understand the special nutritional needs of patients with IBD, short bowel syndrome, cholestatic liver disease, end-stage liver disease, renal disease, neoplasia and immunodeficiency states